edoc2021/2021/content/posts/2020-09-22-registration/registration.md

 For participation only registration:
 <a style="color: black;text-decoration: underline;" href="https://app.secure.griffith.edu.au/griffithpay/edoc-2021-participation-only.html"><i>https://app.secure.griffith.edu.au/griffithpay/edoc-2021-participation-only.html</i></a>

-Note that for virtual attendance only (which is free), you will still need to checkout for the registration page to record your free registration.

 A receipt will be emailed to you once checkout and payment is successful.
 For any query, please email <edoc2021@griffith.edu.au>